-- (1) There are no changes to the structure of the dam. - (2) The dam must not be High-use Stream Management Area as identified in the High-use Stream Management Areas Overlay or a Wetland Management Area overlay.
+- (1) There are no changes to the structure of the dam. - (2) The dam must not be High-use Stream Management Area as identified in the High-use Stream Management Areas Overlay or a Wetland Management Area as identified in the Wetland Management Areas Overlay.